 Officers of water boards

-31. Appointment, removal, etc., and salaries of officers
+31. Appointment, removal etc. and salaries of officers

 Every water board shall from time to time appoint such officers and servants as may be necessary to assist in the execution of this Act, and may, out of the Water Fund, pay such salaries and allowances to such officers respectively as the board may determine.